 Does the car insurance company pay the settlement or verdict?

-Yes, though the responsible driver’s insurance coverage will be a big factor in the victim’s recovery.
+Yes, though the responsible driver’s insurance coverage will be a big factor in your recovery.
 If the responsible party was adequately insured, then the insurance company will pay for the settlement or verdict.
-If the responsible driver was not insured with liability insurance, though, he or she will have to pay out of their own pocket.
-This can leave the victim drastically under-compensated.
+If the responsible driver was not insured with liability insurance, though, they will have to pay out of their own pocket.
+This can leave you drastically under-compensated.
 If the at-fault driver is underinsured, then the driver’s insurance company will only pay a portion of the compensation.

-The best outcome for the victim in a personal injury case stemming from an auto accident is if the responsible party’s insurance coverage is higher than the victim’s legal damages.
+The best outcome for you in a personal injury case stemming from an auto accident is if the responsible party’s insurance coverage is higher than your legal damages.
 This means that the at-fault driver is fully insured.
 In this case, the insurer will pay for all of the verdict or settlement.

-If the at-fault driver’s insurance policy has a limit that is lower than the victim’s legal damages, then the driver is underinsured.
-The insurer will compensate the victim, up to the policy limit.
+If the at-fault driver’s insurance policy has a limit that is lower than your legal damages, then the driver is underinsured.
+The insurer will compensate you, up to the policy limit.
 Whatever remains will have to come from some other source.
 This can be:

 - the responsible driver’s personal assets,

-- the victim’s underinsured motorist policy, if he or she has one, or
+- your underinsured motorist policy, if you have one, or

 - some other party.

 An uninsured driver has no liability coverage to pay for a verdict or settlement against them.
-Victims who get hit and hurt by uninsured drivers often struggle to find a source of financial compensation.
-They may have to turn to:
+If you get hit and hurt by an uninsured driver, you may struggle to find a source of financial compensation.
+You may have to turn to:

 - any assets that the uninsured driver has,

-- an insurance claim against their own uninsured motorist coverage, if they have one, or
+- an insurance claim against your own uninsured motorist coverage, if you have one, or

 - some other party.